-Lisa works with technology, literature, and art.
+Lisa works with technology and text.

-Lisa has a background in the visual arts and her work has focused on traditional and historical methods of photography, including the color darkroom and daguerreotypy.
+Lisa also has a background in the visual arts and her work has focused on traditional and historical methods of photography, including the color darkroom and daguerreotypy.
 Her artwork has shown in several galleries and museums, including the Museum of the City of New York.

 At Classy-Tech, she blogs about the intersections of technology, education, and the humanities.
 She likes the command line and keeps a map of Manhattan’s alternate side of the street parking rules in her head.